Francisco-Galindo/hare-lexer/README.md

 * Operators: these characters are asigned to this group when their purpose is to indicate a type of operation that is going to be realized, such as "+", "-", etc.
 Constants: these are strings that, once the code is executed their value will never change, such as numbers or strings asigned to variables.

+Tokens are the inputs for syntax analysis and interpret the meaning of these tokens.
+Syntax analysis checks if the tokens are arranged according to the language’s grammar.
+A context-free grammar define the syntax rules of a programming language.
+A grammar is said to be the context-free grammar (CFG) if every production is in the form of:

+G -> (V&cup;T)*, where G &isin; V

+This equation states that every production which contains any combination of the 'V' variable or 'T' terminal is said to be a context-free grammar.

+A context-free grammar is defined by:
+1. Nonterminal symbols (variables).
+2. Terminal symbols (alphabet).
+3. Production rules.
+4. Start symbol.

+Context-free grammars have some problems and limitations, including ambiguity and left recursion.
+Ambiguity generates multiple parse trees for the same input, and left recursion can cause an infinite loop.
+To create an optimal syntax analyzer, we need to ensure that the CFG is deterministic, right-recursive (eliminating left recursion), and reduces or eliminates ambiguity.

+A grammar has direct left recursion if there is a derivation: S -> S𝛼|β, where 𝛼 is a string that can contain terminals or non-terminals, and β is a terminal .
+The algorithm to convert it to right recursion begins by introducing a new nonterminal and writing it at the end of every production: S -> β S'

+The newly produced nonterminal S' can either produce S' or it can produce a new production where the terminals or non-terminals that follow S will be replaced by the new nonterminal S' at the end of the term: S' -> 𝛼S'|ε

+After conversion, the new equivalent production is:

+S -> β S'

+S' -> 𝛼S'|ε

+This process can be repeated for all the introduced nonterminal if they still have left recursion.
+Additionally, it can be combined with left factoring.

+Left factoring removes the common left factor that appears in two or more productions of the same nonterminal, introducing a new nonterminal.
+For the production:

+A -> 𝛼β1|𝛼β2|𝛼β3

+After applying left factoring, the grammar becomes:

+A -> 𝛼A'

+A' -> β1|β2|β3

+In compiler design, BNF stands for Backus-Naur Form notation.
+It is a formal method for describing the syntax of programming languages, which is understood as the Backus-Naur Form introduced by John Backus and Peter Naur in 1960.
+The symbol '::=' means "may expand into" or "may be replaced with."
+Every name is surrounded by angle brackets (< >), whether it appears on the left- or right-hand side of the rule.
+Simply juxtaposing expressions indicates sequencing, and a vertical bar (|) indicates choice.

 To create our lexical analyzer we decided to use a language called Hare.
 Hare is a language designed to be simple, stable, and robust, using a static type system, manual memory managment and minimal runtime.
 This language was specially designed to be used on operating systems, compilers and other low level, high performance tasks

 ## Development